Checking out Google’s new Data Studio certification

 While section 4 doesn’t have the interactive walkthrough, the information in 4.1 is probably some of the most important in the module – giving information on what you should look to achieve with data visualisation and how to go about properly using colour and theme.

 Overall, the course from start to finish is an excellent primer for the use of DataStudio and, while it doesn’t deliver anything especially groundbreaking, it’s a worthwhile introduction for any new users of the tool.
-You can also check out our DataStudio eBook if you want a few more pointers.
+You can also check out our DataStudio eBook if you want a few more pointers on a really useful tool for any SEO practitioner.

 There’ll be a blog on DataStudio and adding manually maintained tables to reports at some point (when I rewrite it), so why not sign up for the blog to keep up to date?
 Or contact us to see what we can do for you.